Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Global Flow of Mass, Angular Momentum, Energy and Current in the Disc

 \subsection{Global Structure}

 We have argued, on observational grounds, that M87 has a large power source near the black hole.
 It also has a large supply of mass near the Bondi radius while the conspicuous lack of intense, ultraviolet radiation and broad permitted emission lines --- the hallmark of quasars and Seyferts --- suggests that the mass flow through the inner disc is much smaller than this.
 We have taken this to imply that the power source expels most of the mass in a MHD wind long before it can release a relativistic quantity of gravitational binding energy.
 In this section, we discuss what this hypothesis implies about the disc behaviour.
-We identify an infall region, perhaps, containing an outer {\it injection disc} where gas steadily joins the disc flow, and an inner {\it ejection disc} where there is a mass loss.
+We identify an infall region, perhaps containing an outer {\it injection disc}, where gas steadily joins the disc flow, and an inner {\it ejection disc} from which there is a mass loss.
 The ejection disc transitions into the {\it ergomagnetosphere} close to the black hole where the gas is dynamically inconsequential.

-M87's nuclear activity is fueled by gas falling from the surrounding cluster, quasi-spherically towards the black hole Bondi radius, $r_{\rm Bondi}\sim8\times10^5$\citep{russell2018}, where the escape velocity from the black hole is of order the sound speed and the 1D stellar velocity dispersion, $\sigma\sim400\,{\rm km\,s}^{-1}$.
+M87's nuclear activity is fueled by gas falling from the surrounding cluster, quasi-spherically towards the black hole Bondi radius, $r_{\rm Bondi}\sim8\times10^5$ \citep{russell2018}, where the escape velocity from the black hole is of order the sound speed and the 1D stellar velocity dispersion, $\sigma\sim400\,{\rm km\,s}^{-1}$.
 This is about equal to the de-projected radius of HST-1 \citep{algaba21} which may be a recollimation shock that forms in response to a change in the shape of the gravitational potential \citep{levinson2016}.
 We call the part of the disc where mass is added to the inflow, the {\it infall}.
 We suppose the disc at this radius to be, thin, stable and stationary for a flow time, of order a few million years.
-(The black hole mass and spin are supposed to be stable and built up on timescales up to a thousand times longer.)
+(The black hole mass and spin should change steadily on timescales up to a thousand times longer.)

 We also assume that the mass flow builds up to a maximum value ${\dot M}_{\rm ed}$ given by the Bondi rate, $\sim10^{25}\,{\rm g\,s}^{-1}$, \citep{allen06,russell15} at a radius $\varpi_{\rm ed}\sim10^5$ (see Fig.~\ref{fig:Fig1}).
 This mass supply is sufficient to produce an AGN disc with luminosity $\gtrsim10^4$ times larger than observed by EHT.
 The infalling gas also adds angular momentum and energy to the injection disc and it is the former that is more important here\footnote{This is very different from standard theory which is applicable when the angular momentum flow is strictly conservative and a boundary condition of zero torque at the Innermost Stable Circular Orbit, ISCO, determines its value.}.